mm80843/T3.5/docs/Benef/PBN__Benef_38.md

 # __Improved monitoring and contact tracing__

-## Name of the Benefit

-Wearable devices and IoT devices connected to 5G networks can monitor individuals in self-isolation and track close contacts, ensuring compliance with guidelines and enabling timely intervention.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors can develop and offer wearable devices, IoT devices, and contact tracing applications, attracting customers such as healthcare facilities and individuals in self-isolation.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_38.md)